 In a legal separation case, you can still ask the judge for orders like custody, visitation, domestic violence restraining orders, child support, spousal support and partner support and any other orders you can get with a divorce case.

 Annulments are very rare.
-At the Law offices of Amy Montes we help you assess your case to see if you qualify to have your marriage or domestic partnership annulled.
+At The Montes Law Firm we help you assess your case to see if you qualify to have your marriage or domestic partnership annulled.
 A hearing with a judge is required generally.

 What can I do to make my case Faster and Cheaper?

 Divorce Pre-Planning is Key to saving you time and money!
-Contact The Law Offices of Amy Montes to schedule a free consultation to assist in the preparation and filing of your action.
+Contact The Montes Law Firm to schedule a free consultation to assist in the preparation and filing of your action.
 We Will provide you with the most cost effective solution that will bring you peace of mind.